 258,437 Words, 614 Pages PDF

-A Teacher's Manual is planned and should be available in 2018.
+A Teacher's Manual is planned and should be available in early 2019.
 Faculty can use their CALI credentials to login and download the manual.

 See generally Carol Sanger, (Baby) M is for the Many Things: Why I Start with Baby M, 44 St. Louis L. Rev. 1443 (2000) (making the case for Baby M as an entry point into the study of contract law).